-Feldspar Properties, Facts and Photos
+Feldspar: Properties, Facts and Photos

 Feldspar is a general term for one of Earth's most abundant groups of minerals.
 The different varieties account for more than half of Earth’s crust.